Action Engine: Automatic Workflow Generation in FaaS: Introduction

+\textbf{(C) Analysis of Tool-Augmented LLMs' Shortcomings:} We evaluate and analyze the limitations of tool-augmented LLMs for automatic FaaS workflow generation and identifying challenges such as inconsistent workflows, platform dependencies, and insufficient evaluation baselines that hinder adaptability to the FaaS environments.

-These contributions aim to make FaaS workflows easier and faster to develop, efficient, and adaptable---paving the way for democratizing cloud-native application development.
-The rest of the paper is organized as follows: In Section~\ref{sec:background}, we introduce the details and issues of the current approach in generating the workflow with LLMs.
-We show the design of Action Engine to resolve these issues in Section \ref{sec:design} and with more details in Sections \ref{sec:fn-id} and \ref{sec:wf-gen}.
-We evaluate Action Engine's accuracy in generating workflow in multiple dimensions in Section \ref{sec:evaluation}.
-We discuss the limitation of this paper in Section~\ref{sec:limitation}.
-Finally, we summarize the paper in Section \ref{sec:conclusion}.
+These contributions collectively mitigate the burden and accelerate the development of FaaS workflows that can ultimately pave the way for democratizing cloud-native application development.
+The rest of the paper is organized as follows: Section~\ref{sec:background} presents an overview of existing approaches to workflow generation with LLMs and highlights their limitations.
+Section~\ref{sec:design} introduces the design of Action Engine.
+Next, our solutions to the challenges of \name are elaborated in Sections~\ref{sec:fn-id} and~\ref{sec:wf-gen}.
+Section~\ref{sec:evaluation} evaluates the performance of Action Engine from various dimensions.
+Section~\ref{sec:limitation_futurework} discusses the limitations and future works.
+Finally, Section~\ref{sec:conclusion} concludes the paper with a summary of key findings.